Redefining data centers at the edge

 Infrastructure for the connected world

 Today’s data center needs to keep up with the pace of cloud-based business and big data.
 At present, roughly 10 percent of enterprise-generated data is created and processed outside of a traditional data center or cloud.
 Moving compute resources closer to the point of data generation allows for more efficient data processing because processing power is moved closer to the source.

 Rather than being centralized, this new concept will support a multilayered and distributed data infrastructure.
-In an edge infrastructure, the objective is to reduce latency and unnecessary traffic, and to establish a hub that connects peers and thins out computational loads.
+In an edge infrastructure, the objective is to reduce latency and unnecessary traffic, and to establish a hub that connects peers and thins out computational loads and improve business continuity.
 With an edge data center, compute power becomes localized and more widely distributed.
 The edge computing paradigm places applications, data transfer, storage and services at the network edge.
 The result is reduced transmission costs, greater privacy, lower latency and a better user experience.
 By moving closer to the data source, the business gains faster insight and can generate better, more informed business decisions.

 Getting to know the edge